 This faucet is designed to work hard.
-Your two female inlets are located on top of the faucet, which allows easy access for external plumbing.
-It’s suitable for unfinished spaces, like basements and other areas where you’re tapping into water lines coming from above.
+Your two female inlets are located on top of the faucet, which provides easy access to external plumbing.
+It’s suitable for unfinished spaces, such as basements and other areas where you need to tap into water lines that come from above.

 The spout can swivel to give you full access to the sink basin.
-Lever-style taps are marked with “H” and “C” to make operation and installation easier.
-To mount successfully, this faucet requires the purchase of a mounting block, which is not included when you buy the faucet.
+The lever-style taps are marked with “H” and “C” to make operation and installation easier.
+To be mounted successfully, this faucet requires a mounting block, which is not included when you buy the faucet.

-The levers do turn a full 360-degrees so make sure there’s enough space between the faucet and the sink during installation.
-If you don’t have the clearance, the lever will hit the sink and impede function.
-Its classic look and ability to be installed with exposed piping make this an obvious choice for replacing old faucets on vintage utility sinks.
+The levers can turn a full 360 degrees, so make sure there’s enough space between the faucet and the sink during installation.
+If you don’t have enough clearance, the lever will hit the sink and impede its use.
+Its classic appearance and ability to be installed with exposed piping make this an obvious choice for replacing faucets on vintage utility sinks.

-Solid brass quality construction makes this extremely durable and ready for frequent use, both indoors and outdoors.
-The exterior isn’t prone to rust and there are no plastic interior components to worry about breaking.
+Solid brass, high-quality construction makes this faucet extremely durable and suitable for frequent use, both indoors and outdoors.
+The exterior is resistant to rust and there are no plastic internal components that you need to worry about breaking.

 Great for Vintage and Unusual Sinks

-This piece is a great option for slop sinks, soapstone sinks, and antique utility sinks.
-It offers a classic design and structure that makes it a good choice for a replacement faucet that won’t look out of place on a classic sink.
-If ever you need a repair, parts can be ordered directly from Central Brass.
+This piece is a great option for a soapstone sink, antique utility sink, or slop sink faucet.
+It offers a classic design and structure that make it a great replacement faucet that won’t look out of place on a classic sink.
+If you need to repair it, parts can be ordered directly from Central Brass.

 Allows for Additional Hookups

 The threaded spout and female inlets allow for easy use and make this faucet appropriate for multiple purposes.
-It’s ideally suited for laundry room utility sinks and specialized sinks that have a more complicated set-up.
+It is ideally suited for laundry room utility sinks and specialized sinks that have a more complicated setup.

 Solid Enough for Use With Hose Attachments

 Some threaded spouts can be used with a garden hose, but not with a spray nozzle that increases the water pressure.
-No problems like that here.
-This faucet is substantial enough to handle the back pressure that goes along with using a spray nozzle.
+Thankfully, this faucet is sturdy enough to handle the backpressure that comes with using a spray nozzle.

 More Complex to Install

-This faucet can be challenging to install, especially if you’re working with a sink that’s hard to move.
+This faucet can be challenging to install, especially if you’re working with a sink that is difficult to move.
 Unusually, this one requires installation from the back of the sink.

-If you don’t have significant handyman experience, this is an installation you’ll need to consider contracting out.
+If you don’t have significant experience, this is an installation you should consider contracting out.

 |Dimensions||8.3 inches by 5.1 inches by 3.2 inches|